Engrgit/Engrgit/README.md

 ### Hi, I'm Ibrahim 👋

-My mission is to keep developing machine learning solutions for humanity.
+Currently on a mission of advancing humanity with machine learning solutions.
 Interested but not limited to problems in computer vision and reinforcement learning.
 In love with C++ and fast implementation with python.
 My heart is tech and my path is ML.
 Any problem that crosses my path through my heart, I solve wholeheartedly.

   * 🤝 I collaborate on ideas in computer vision and reinforcement learning.
   * ✨ I serve as a visioner at Gamol Studio, a game platform  for developing AI applications in Africa.